Nana Aba Anamoah Mercilessly Shuts Down Esther Smith’s Ex-Husband After His 'For Girls' Comment

 Source: UGC

-Rev. Ahenkan Bonsu, who has remained largely estranged from high-profile headlines since his explosive, highly publicised divorce from Esther Smith nearly 18 years ago, found himself back in the trending topics after attempting to use Nana Aba’s prominent profile to score cheap interview points.
+Rev. Ahenkan Bonsu, who has remained largely estranged from high-profile headlines since his explosive, highly publicised divorce from Esther Smith nearly 18 years ago, found himself back in the trending topics after attempting to use Nana Aba Anamoah’s prominent profile to score radio ratings.

-Known for her absolute zero-tolerance policy toward public disrespect and unprompted clout-chasing, Nana Aba Anamoah didn't waste time drafting a long, corporate press release.
+Known for her absolute zero-tolerance policy toward public disrespect and unprompted clout-chasing, Nana Aba did not waste time drafting a long, corporate press release.

 Instead, she chose to devalue the pastor’s entire narrative with raw, localised contempt.

-Replying directly to the viral video broadcast on Tuesday, Nana Aba dropped a classic, uncompromising response that sent shockwaves through X:
+Replying directly to the viral video, Nana Aba dropped a classic, uncompromising response that sent shockwaves through X:

 "Mtcheeeeeeeeeeeeeeeewww.
 Between him and the interviewer, I don’t know who has more issues," the media icon wrote, anchoring her text with a long, written-out hiss of ultimate dismissiveness.